LonelyRider-cs/RandWind_Main/RandWind_local/README.md

 RandWind is a random number/character generator that uses the unpredictable motion of fluids.
 As of currently, turbulent flow of a fluid is still a mystery to scientists and researchers because there does not exist an accurate model or definition (by equations) for it.
 Because of this reason, turbulent flow's motion as a function of time can be considered "random" due to its unpredictability.
 Using image processing from OpenCV, RandWind analyzes the motion of the fluid as a function of time to generate "random" strings that can be used for many applications.

 Website features: Website includes a user registration system which stores users in a postgres database.
 Passwords are salted and hashed with bcrypt.
 Users can save strings they've generated and retrieve them on the "My Generations" page.
 These strings are stored in a postgres database and rendered upon page load.
 Cookies keep users logged in.
 (Keep me logged in/forgot password buttons currently do nothing).

+YOU MUST have https:// at the start of the url for the user system to work, as it rejects unsecure connections.
+That is, make sure to use https://randwind.herokuapp.com/ and not randwind.herokuapp.com/

 Repo Organization: